 Intelligent Document Processing in a nutshell: a quick recap

-Let’s recap the whole topic of Intelligent Document Processing and the trends that will shape the technology’s future.
+Let’s recap the whole topic of Intelligent Document Processing.

-- IDP, which stands for Intelligent Document Processing, refers to a process of transforming unstructured data extracted from documents into structured and relevant information.
-This process incorporates machine learning, NLP (Natural Language Processing), and computer vision.
+- IDP refers to a process of transforming unstructured data extracted from documents into structured and relevant information.
+This process incorporates Artificial Intelligence, Machine Learning, NLP (Natural Language Processing), and Computer Vision.

-- Contrary to traditional OCR tools, which simply “read” text from documents, IDP empowers companies to optimize their existing workflows, and gain knowledge from document workflows.
+- Contrary to traditional OCR tools, which simply “read” text from documents, IDP empowers companies to optimize their existing workflows and gain knowledge from digitized records.

-- The next step in the automation chain after IDP is ADP, which stands for Automated Data Processing – a term encapsulating all technologies aimed at processing structured data.
+- The next step in the automation chain after IDP is ADP, which stands for Automated Data Processing – a term encapsulating all technologies to process structured data.

 Document Automation with Alphamoon

 Well, that’s about that.
-After that long read, you (hopefully) feel encouraged to learn more about the implementation of IDP.
+After that long read, you (hopefully) feel encouraged to learn more about the implementation IDP technology.